Solomon-Danso/HDSS_BACKEND/README.md

 4. Social Groups

 New Idea
 A full system to pay money using prepaid systems.
-They are going to pay all their money using their school ID cards
+They are going to pay all their money using their school ID cards, Generate a QR Code, Include A Banking System and a QRCODE reader

  *[#]* Business Section